 If your results include graphs, as is very often the case, you can still save everything via the SAS interface.
 Click File - Save As, browse to a location, specify a file name, and then pick the "Webpage, complete" file type.
 In addition to the HTML file containing your tables and text, a folder with the same name as your file will have each of your graphs saved as a .png image file.

-statement ("ODS" is an acronym for Output Delivery System).
-There are three basic options to be aware of: - file
+You can automate saving your HTML output with an ODS HTML statement ("ODS" is an acronym for Output Delivery System).
+There are three basic options to be aware of: - file or body - path - gpath

-options determines where graphs are saved (by default, they are saved in the path
+The file or body option specifies the name of the file to save.
+The path option specifies where to save that file.
+And the gpath options determines where graphs are saved (by default, they are saved in the path location).

-To save our PROC MEANS
+To save our PROC MEANS would be

 ods html file="example.html" path="U:\" gpath="U:\example";